iamnotgoodatprogrammingplshelp/iamnotgoodatprogrammingplshelp/README.md

-## Hi there 👋
+## Hi there

-Computer Engineering Student | Software Developer
+Software Developer

-🚀 Building projects in AI, machine learning, and full-stack development
+Building projects in AI, machine learning, and full-stack development

-💻 Currently working with Python, C++, React, Django, PyTorch
+Currently working with Python, C++, React, Django, PyTorch

-🛠 Interested in GPU design, Algorithms, and backend system
+Interested in GPU design, Algorithms, and backend system